mundra-aman/minimal-mistakes/_posts/2018-08-08-How-Apache-Spark-works-internally.md

 The data is computed when they are actually needed in a flow fashion.
 It starts from the final result of RDD and check backwards the RDD chain to find what RDDs and parititons are needed for computing the final result.
 During the backtracking if it encounters the ShuffleDependency it cuts the data flow and forms a new stage leaving the chainings of RDD by NarrowDepedency.
-So it the ShuffleDependency that break out for a new stage.
+So it is the ShuffleDependency that break out the spark job for a new stage.

-Within each stage the tasks are exectued and data is pipelined through the transformations.
-The number of tasks is equivalent to number of partitions number in the RDDs of each stage.
+Within each stage the tasks are executed and data is pipelined through the transformations.
+The number of tasks is equivalent to number of partitions in the RDDs of each stage.
-All the tasks are packaged in TaskSet and sent to the TaskScheduler.The Driver actor sends the serialized tasks to CoarseGrainedExecutorBackend Actor on worker node.
-Upon receiving , the executor deserializes the it to a normal task and runs to get the result.
+All the tasks are packaged in TaskSet and sent to the TaskScheduler.
+The Driver actor sends the serialized tasks to CoarseGrainedExecutorBackend Actor on worker node.
+Upon receiving , the executor de-serializes it to a normal task and runs to get the result.
 TaskScheduler will be notified that the task is finished, and its result will be processed

 If the received task on driver is the last task in the stage, then next stage will be submitted.
 If the stage is already the last one, dagScheduler will be informed that the job is finished.